Vanishing performance of the parity-encoded quantum approximate optimization algorithm applied to spin-glass models

 \section{Bounding the performance of parity-encoded QAOA}

-In this section, we discuss our analytic results.
-In the spirit of Ref.~\cite{Farhi2022}, we can evaluate the value of the cost function averaged over all problem instances.
+In this section, we discuss our analytic results in evaluating the performance of parity-encoded QAOA.
+In the spirit of Ref.~\cite{Farhi2022}, we will evaluate the value of the cost function averaged over all problem instances.
 Due to the lengthy calculations involved, we have only done this explicitly for $p=1$.
 However, we can derive asymptotically tight upper bounds on the performance~\eqref{eq:P_ST} of parity-encoded QAOA for arbitrary $p$.

-Because of the geometric locality of the parity-encoded algorithm [see Eq.~\eqref{eq:pqaoa_gates}], we can perform the calculations on the Reverse Causal Cones (RCCs) of the observables in the Hamiltonian [see Fig.~\ref{fig:RCCs}].
-In case $p$ is small enough compared to $N$ ($p<N-1$), these RCCs do not span the whole system.
+Because of the geometric locality of the parity-encoded algorithm [see Eq.~\eqref{eq:pqaoa_gates}], we can perform the calculations on the light cones or `Reverse Causal Cones' (RCCs) of the observables in the Hamiltonian [see Fig.~\ref{fig:RCCs}].
+In case $p$ is small enough compared to $N$, i.e. when $p<N-1$, these RCCs do not span the whole system.
 This RCC reduction is due to unitary cancellations of gates that commute with the observables.
 The RCC concept was already included in the original QAOA paper~\cite{Farhi2014}, but is for standard QAOA applied on spin-glass models not very useful~\cite{Farhi2022}, as each RCC spans the whole system because of the all-to-all connectivity.